keddo/Youtube_Clone/README.md

-# Project Name
+# Embedding Images and Video

-> One paragraph statement about the project.
+> This project consists of building an HTML document that matches the appearance of youtube video player page.

 ![screenshot](./app_screenshot.png)